-For a full list of authentication methods and the associated standardIDs please refer to the document: IVOA Single-Sign-On Profile: Authentication Mechanisms.
+For a full list of authentication methods and the associated standardIDs please refer to the IVOA Single Sign-On document: (Major and Rixon et al., 2016).

 When a client is requesting a transfer from the service, the authentication type (securityMethod) may be supplied along side the list of transfer protocols.
 The securityMethod is specified by standardID.
 If the service supports the requested type, it may base the construction of the endpoint URL for data transfer from this information.
 (Services may encounter situations when the URL for data transfer will depend on the authentication type the client wishes to use.)